 How many victims screened in as "high danger" based on the LAP?

-Of all of the lethality assessment screenings conducted, what was the number of victims that screened as in high danger based on their lethality assessment screening during each month of the reporting period.
+Of all of the LAPs conducted, what was the number of victims that screened as in high danger based on their lethality assessment screening during each month of the reporting period.